Serve to Learn Frequently Asked Questions

 What kinds of supplies will be available?
 What should I bring?

 Will I be teaching only Copts?
-Is this a mission trip?

 Is there any personal free time?